icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 - Glauert, Muriel: A Method of Constructing the Paths of Raindrops of Different Diameters Moving in the Neighbourhood of (1) a Circular Cylinder, (2) an Aerofoil, Placed in a Uniform Stream of Air; and a Determination of the Rate of Deposit of the Drops on the Surface and the Percentage of Drops Caught.
 R. & M. No. 2025, British A.R.C., 1940.
 - Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)
 - Frick, Charles W., Jr., and McCullough, George B.: A Method for Determining the Rate of Heat Transfer from a Wing or Streamline Body.
 NACA-WR-A-40, Dec.
 1942. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093519)
-- Boelter, L. M. K., Grossman, L. M., Martinelli, R. C., and Morrin, E. H.: An Investigation of Aircraft Heaters, Part XIX - Comparison of Several Methods of Calculating Heat Losses from Airfoils.
-NACA-TN-1453, University of California, 1947.
+- Boelter, L. M. K., Grossman, L. M., Martinelli, R. C., and Morrin, E. H.: An Investigation of Aircraft Heaters XXIX - Comparison of Several Methods of Calculating Heat Losses from Airfoils.
+NACA-TN-1453, 1947. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930082086)
 - Jones, Alun R., and Spies, Ray J., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, III - Description of Thermal Ice-Prevention Equipment for Wings, Empennage, and Windshield.
 NACA-ARR-5A03b, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093555)
 - Jones, Alun R., Holdaway, George H., and Steinmetz, Charles P.: A Method for Calculating the Heat Required for Windshield Thermal Ice Prevention Based on Extensive Flight Tests in Natural—Icing Conditions.
 NACA-TN-1434, 1947. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068715)
 - Jacobs, Eastman N., Ward, Kenneth P., and Pinkerton, Robert M.: The Characteristics of 78 Related Airfoil Sections from Tests in the Variable—Density Wind Tunnel.
-NACA-TR-460, 1933.
+NACA-TR-460, 1933. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930091108)
 - Frick, Charles W., Jr., and McCullough, George B.: Tests of a Heated Low—Drag Airfoil.
 NACA-ACR-244, Dec.
-1942.
+1942. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19790070772)
 - Abbott, Ira H., von Doenhoff, Albert E., and Stivers, Louis S., Jr.: Summary of Airfoil Data.
 NACA-TR-824, Mar.
 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930090976)
 - Gardner, Tracy B.: Investigation of Runback.
 Air Materiel Command Ice Research Base Rep. No. IRB 46-36-1F, July 1946.
-- Neel, Carr B., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, I— Analysis of the Thermal Design for Wings, Empennage, and Windshield.
-NACA-ARR-A503, 1945.
+- Jones, Alun R., and Spies, Ray J., Jr.: An Investigation of a Thermal Ice-Prevention System for a C-46 Cargo Airplane, III - Description of Thermal Ice-Prevention Equipment for Wings, Empennage, and Windshield.
+NACA-ARR-5A03b, 1945. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930093555)

 NACA-TN-1472 is cited by 11 publications in the NACA Icing Publications Database [^7]: